Want to know more? — Subscribe

 2. Telehospitals

-Together with Gen Z, the oldest of whom are in their mid-twenties, their number grows to 140 million.
-As the most tech-friendly and tech-savvy generations on the lookout to save and receive more convenient services, they present a unique market for telehospitals to increase further, and it’s likely to stay one of the top telehealth trends for 2023 and beyond.
+22% of the population in the US consists of millennials, aged 27 to 42.
+Together with Gen Z, they are the most tech-friendly and tech-savvy generations.
+Both of them present a unique market for telehospitals to increase further, and it's likely to stay one of the recent trends in telemedicine for 2024 and beyond.

 3. Mobile Health

-One of the largest trends in telehealth, in general, is making health more accessible.
+One of the largest telemedicine trends in healthcare, in general, is making health more accessible.
 Mobile healthcare is perhaps the broadest term in the telehealth industry, encompassing everything from apps that help users conduct breathing exercises to connecting to healthcare professionals directly.

 4. Chronic Care Management